The cell and gene therapy industry can move faster by shoring up its weakest links. Q&A with Cytivas Phil Vanek about how to do it.

 All in all, the challenges mainly pertain to three different areas: viral production, orchestration and digitalization of the workflow, and then ultimately the cold chain and distribution, which will have to be addressed in the next few years.

-How is the collaboration between GE Healthcare and CCRM seeking to address these opportunities and weaknesses in the chain to improve the cell and gene therapy manufacturing pathway?
+How is the collaboration between Cytiva and CCRM seeking to address these opportunities and weaknesses in the chain to improve the cell and gene therapy manufacturing pathway?

 When we started the discussion with CCRM we really understood that, as a technology provider, we had limited access to the real therapeutic challenges that manufacturers of these therapies faced on a day-to-day basis.